China’s Free Trade Agreements Framework

 Bilateral Investment agreements (BITs)

-China currently has a total of 107 BITs in force - including Austria, the Belgium-Luxembourg Economic Union, Canada, France, Germany, Italy, Japan, South Korea, Spain, Thailand, and the United Kingdom.
-Another 17 BITs are under negotiation.
+China currently has approximately 107 to 110 BITs in force, including agreements with countries and regions such as Austria, the Belgium-Luxembourg Economic Union, Canada, France, Germany, Italy, Japan, South Korea, Spain, Thailand, and the United Kingdom.
+Several new BITs have come into force recently, including with Angola (effective mid-2024) and Venezuela (effective January 2025), reflecting ongoing updates to China’s BIT network.
+Additionally, around 17 BITs are currently under negotiation or signed but not yet in force.

-China’s bilateral trade agreements seek to promote and facilitate bilateral foreign investment by protecting foreign investors from unfair treatment in the host country.
-This helps ensure they can enjoy the same rights as domestic investors for the scope of investments detailed in the agreement.
+BITs are treaties signed between two countries or regions that establish terms and regulations for private investors operating in the partner country.
+These agreements aim to promote and facilitate bilateral foreign investment by protecting foreign investors from unfair treatment in the host country, ensuring they enjoy the same rights as domestic investors for the scope of investments detailed in the agreement.

 Did You Know